The Mouse That Roared: Plot

 The invaders from Fenwick are sighted by a civil defence squad and are immediately taken to be "men from Mars" when their chain mail is mistaken for reptilian skin.
-The United States Secretary of Defense pieces together what has happened (with help from the five lines in his encyclopedia on The Duchy of Grand Fenwick and the Fenwickian flag left behind on a flagpole) and is both ashamed and astonished that the United States was unaware that it had been at war for two months.
+The United States Secretary of Defense pieces together what has happened (from a Fenwickian flag left behind on a flagpole and help from the five lines in his encyclopedia on The Duchy of Grand Fenwick) and is both ashamed and astonished to learn that the United States was unaware that it had been at war for two months.

+Having captured the Quadium Bomb, the invasion force takes it back to Grand Fenwick with them.

 With the most powerful bomb in the world now in the smallest country in the world, other countries are quick to react, with the Soviet Union and the United Kingdom offering their support.
 With the world at the tiny country's mercy, Duchess Gloriana, the leader of Grand Fenwick, lists her terms: all the nuclear weapons of the powerful nations must go through an inspection by impartial scientists.
 Continued inspection of the continuing nuclear programs of the world powers will be supervised by Dr. Kokintz, who recalls his identity as a Fenwick-American and accepts repatriation to his ancestral home.
 Kokintz takes on his new role as scientific director of the "Tiny Twenty", a new superpower of 20 of the world's smallest nations headed by Grand Fenwick.
 The United States and the other world powers accept these humiliating terms, leading to hope for world peace.

 As a celebration of the triumphant outcome of the war, Duchess Gloriana and Tully Bascomb are united in marriage.
 As a sequel to the marriage, Dr. Kokintz accidentally drops the Q-Bomb onto the stone floor of the Grand Fenwick castle dungeon.
 As a result of this mishap, the scientific director inadvertently discovers that the Q-bomb is, and always has been, a powerless dud.
 The book concludes with Kokintz deciding to keep this key fact to himself.